Bachelor in Law

 AED 215,100 (approximately US$ 58,615)

-- High School Diploma with a minimum 80% average (or equivalent)
+- French Baccalaureate with a minimum final average of 12/20 or High School Diploma with a minimum 80% average (or equivalent)*

-- French Aptitude Certificate with a minimum score of B2 level (accepted certificates: DU issued by Sorbonne University, DELF, TEF, TCF and SELFEE).
+- French Aptitude Certificate: minimum score of B2 level (accepted certificates: DU issued by Sorbonne University, DELF, TEF, TCF and SELFEE).
+Students with a French Baccalaureate are exempted from the language proficiency exam**

-Students who do not meet the French language proficiency requirements for this programme, could be admitted in to the Foundation Year in Intensive French, and upon its successful completion, they will be eligible to enrol in to the bachelor degree programme
+** Students not meeting the required French Aptitude Certificate will be admitted conditionally in the programme, and enrolled in the Foundation Year in Intensive French.
+Upon its successful completion, they will be admitted into the bachelor degree programme.

 Other Countries Education’s Systems